YounesLamCherradi/CryptoSuiteVault/README_Solovay-Strassen.md

 Features ✨

-Probabilistic Primality Testing: Employs a probabilistic approach to efficiently determine primality.
+-Probabilistic Primality Testing: Employs a probabilistic approach to efficiently determine primality.
-Use of Jacobi Symbols: Utilizes Jacobi symbols to enhance the test's effectiveness, crucial for the algorithm's accuracy.
+-Use of Jacobi Symbols: Utilizes Jacobi symbols to enhance the test's effectiveness, crucial for the algorithm's accuracy.
-Efficiency and Speed: Capable of testing large numbers quickly, making it suitable for cryptographic applications.
+-Efficiency and Speed: Capable of testing large numbers quickly, making it suitable for cryptographic applications.
-Customizable Accuracy: Users can adjust the test's accuracy by varying the number of iterations.
+-Customizable Accuracy: Users can adjust the test's accuracy by varying the number of iterations.

 How It Works 🧐